prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <p>Timeout for scraping metrics from the Prometheus exporter.
-If not specified, the Prometheus global scrape timeout is used.</p>
+If not specified, the Prometheus global scrape timeout is used.
+It cannot be greater than scrape interval.</p>
 </td>
 </tr>
 <tr>